Environment Climate Protection

-- bike to work: In 2015, 52 teams of Credit Suisse employees registered to take part in this campaign – which took place in June across Switzerland – and cycled approximately 68,400 km.
+- bike to work: In 2016, 86 teams of Credit Suisse employees registered to take part in this campaign – which took place in May and June across Switzerland – and cycled approximately 100,000 km.

-- Sustainability Network: Around 2,400 employees worldwide have signed up to our Sustainability Network – an internal platform that enables them to take part in a range of sustainability events.
-In 2015, these included the Kids Ocean Day in Hong Kong and test drives with environmentally friendly cars in Switzerland.
+- Sustainability Network: Around 2,000 employees worldwide have signed up to our Sustainability Network – an internal platform that enables them to take part in a range of sustainability events.
+In 2016, these included the Credit Suisse-sponsored Kids Ocean Day in Hong Kong, amongst other events.

-- Training: Credit Suisse, together with various service providers, conducted 7,655 hours of training on environmental management to 5,521 employees in 2015.
+- Training: Credit Suisse, together with various service providers, conducted 8,700 hours of training on environmental management and health and safety to 6,200 employees in 2016.